 FAQ

-- Why 90 days and not monthly?: Most SEO and content changes take 4-8 weeks to show in data.
-Monthly review reacts to noise; quarterly reacts to signal.
+- Why 90 days and not monthly?: Most SEO and content changes take 4 to 8 weeks to surface in data, and position changes after a refresh are not statistically clear for 1 to 2 months.
+A monthly review reacts to noise; a quarterly review reacts to signal.

 - Should I review by language separately for bilingual sites?: Yes.
-Markets diverge: a refresh on the EN side does not affect ZH rankings.
+Markets diverge: a refresh on the EN side does not affect ZH rankings, and AI Overview coverage differs by language and region.
 Run two parallel review passes.

-- What tooling do I actually need?: Search Console (free), Google Analytics or Plausible (free), a CSV diff tool, your own content inventory.
+- What tooling do I actually need?: Search Console (free), Google Analytics 4 or Plausible (free tier), a CSV diff tool, and your own content inventory.
 No paid SEO suite is required for this cadence.
+The only non-obvious gotcha is the GSC 24-to-72-hour data lag, so end every window about 3 days back.

 - How long until the cadence pays off?: Two quarters.
-The first review establishes baseline, the second is when you can see deltas and compound learning.
+The first review establishes the baseline; the second is when you can diff against it and see compound learning.

-- Can AI do the review for me?: AI is good at summarizing query lists.
-It is bad at deciding which articles to retire — that requires context about your strategy.
-Use AI for hour 1, do hours 2-4 yourself.
+- Can AI do the review for me?: AI is good at summarizing query lists and clustering losers by likely cause.
+It is bad at deciding which articles to retire, which requires context about your strategy.
+Use a tool like Claude Opus 4.7 or Gemini 3.1 Pro for Hour 1 summarization, then do Hours 2 to 4 yourself.

 Related